Stuart Forster heads to Grundarfjörður with the aim of viewing the northern lights in Iceland.

 “You really want to know?” she asks, laughing.
 “The first time I saw the Northern Lights I wasn’t impressed at all.
 It wasn’t a very good show.
 My sister was here, she was getting all excited, knowing what was to come.
 We were walking down the street and she said ‘Look, the Northern Lights,” and it looked like clouds to me.
 I was like ‘oh, well.’
 I was expecting disco lights in the sky!”

 “As we watched them they grew stronger and stronger.
 It is awe-inspiring.
 It is a very humbling sensation actually.
 It’s not a circus, it’s a spectacle.”

 I’m interested to know how the lights look here, above Iceland.

 All kinds of colours

 “We get all colours.
-Green in the main colour but I still remember when I saw the best Northerm Lights of my life.
+Green in the main colour but I still remember when I saw the best northern lights of my life.
 I was eight years old.
 It was 1968.
-That winter there must have been a hell of a lot of action in the sun because the Northern Lights were every night for a long time and they were always red and pink.
+That winter there must have been a hell of a lot of action in the sun because the northern lights were every night for a long time and they were always red and pink.
 I remember that very clearly.
-It was in January; night after night it was beautiful Northern Lights,” recalls Gísli.
+It was in January; night after night it was beautiful northern lights,” recalls Gísli.